santiago-rincon/qrpy/README.md

     > Folders that do not exist will be created

     ```shell
-    python qrpy generate 'Some text' --output /any/folder/not/created/vect_qr.svg
+    python qrpy.py generate 'Some text' --output /any/folder/not/created/vect_qr.svg
     ```

   - This example generates a QR with the text "Some text" and saves it in the path `/any/folder/` with the name `my_qr.png`.